Egypt's challenge: The economy

 Hany also explained that a big part of why business is bad is the lack of security.

 "There are no police in the streets," he said.
-"Even though the police used to give me a hard time and take my cart off the street, I still want them back because now I'm left to the mercy of thugs."'Time bomb'
+"Even though the police used to give me a hard time and take my cart off the street, I still want them back because now I'm left to the mercy of thugs."

 On the other side of Alexandria, three long lanes of taxis and minibuses are parked on the road.